ICP-HUBS-DevRels-Syndicate/fetch-icp-motoko/README.md

 ### Balance Queries

-- What's the balance of address tb1qexample1234567890?
+- What's the balance of address bc1q8sxznvhualuyyes0ded7kgt33876phpjhp29rs?
-- Can you check how many bitcoins are in tb1qabcde000001234567?
+- Can you check how many bitcoins are in bc1q8sxznvhualuyyes0ded7kgt33876phpjhp29rs?

 ### UTXO Queries

-- What UTXOs are available for address tb1qexampleutxo0001?
+- What UTXOs are available for address bc1q8sxznvhualuyyes0ded7kgt33876phpjhp29rs?
-- List unspent outputs for tb1qunspentoutputs111
+- List unspent outputs for bc1q8sxznvhualuyyes0ded7kgt33876phpjhp29rs

 ### Fee Queries

 - What are the current Bitcoin fee percentiles?
 - Show me the latest fee percentile distribution

-### Transaction Queries

-- Send 10,000 satoshis to tb1qreceiver000111
-- Transfer 50000 sats to tb1qsimplewalletabc